lmanov1/WeatherForecast/README.md

 ## Live Demo

-You can access a live demo of the application [Here](https://weatherforecast-mu4smgxbfdevrvf97suff3.streamlit.app/ "Weather Watchdog")
+You can access a live demo of the application [Here](https://weatherforecast-yhgyten7mk2jmtewukn5yy.streamlit.app/ "Weather Watchdog")

-*Best seen with dark browser team*
+*Best seen with dark browser theme*

 ## Cloning and running locally
 *Please pay attention, poetry installation required in order to activate virtual environment*